mshumayl/ml-analytics-portfolio/README.md

 # About me

 My name is [Shumayl Asmawi](https://www.linkedin.com/in/shumayl-111/), and I am an Applied Physics fresh graduate.
-I am currently learning data science, and I am looking for ways to solve problems in the domains of semiconductor devices, renewable energy, materials science, and business intelligence using data!
+I am passionate about the application of data science and machine learning within the domains of renewable energy, semiconductor devices, materials science, and business intelligence!

 # About the portfolio
 The depth and scope of each project varies, they include (but not limited to):